soulspace-org/overarch/doc/usage.md

 #### Relation (:rel)
 Relations describe the connections and interactions of the parts of a view.

+#### Reference (:ref)
+References refer to a model element with the given id.
+They are primarily used to refer to the model elements to include in views.
+They can also be used to refer to model elements in other model elements, e.g. to split a huge hierarchical systems into multiple EDN files.

+References can have other keys, which are merged with the referred element in context of the reference.
+For example you can mark an internal system as external in the context of a specific view by adding `:external true` to the reference.

 #### Boundaries
 Boundaries group related elements and are normaly rendered as a dashed box in a view.
 There are currently 4 types of boundaries, two of them implicit.